 Motor vehicles, boats, and airplanes are valued in accordance with nationally recognized publications of value (except that the value may not exceed 95% of the prior year's value).
-Discounts are allowed for motor vehicles with high mileage.
+Motor vehicle valuation guides must include appropriate adjustments to reflect high mileage for all motor vehicles in such guides or manuals. §12-37-2680.